AGAINST PLANTER COMPACTION

 LDM's retro-fit frame weight distribution kits now allow this option to be added onto all 1250 and 1255 configurations.
 The table below provides specific information for each Case IH model.
 Please note, we are constantly adding new kits to our lineup so if the model you are requesting isn’t shown below, please contact us.

-We are currently working on the below projects for model year '22.
+We are currently working on the below projects.
 Please contact us if you could benefit from any of these new kits:

 - John Deere 1720/1725 planter kits